-"Compliance division" is the organizational unit of the department created by the director to administer the inheritance, estate, generation skipping transfer, and fiduciary income tax laws.
+"Compliance division" is the organizational unit of the department created by the director to administer the inheritance and fiduciary income tax laws.

 "Department" means the department of revenue.

 "Director" means the director of revenue.

 "Gross income" includes any and all income prior to any deductions as set forth on the Iowa fiduciary return of income.